Novel food

 EFSA's cannabidiol novel food evaluations are put on hold pending extensive new data requirements.

-The first EFSA assessment of an insect product as novel food comes out.
+EFSA publishes first assessment of an insect product as a novel food.

 February and May

-EFSA issues administrative guidance for applicants and publishes the first opinion – shrimp peptide concentrate – following the new procedures.
+EFSA issues administrative guidance for applicants and publishes its first novel food assessment– shrimp peptide concentrate – following the new procedures.

-The new regulation takes effect from January with the Commission responsible for authorising novel foods after an EFSA safety evaluation.
+The new novel food regulation takes effect making the European Commission responsible for authorising all novel foods following a safety evaluation by EFSA.

 EFSA holds a webinar on the scientific aspects to consider when preparing a novel food application.

-EFSA issues new guidance on the requirements for submission of novel food and traditional foods from the third countries applications.
+EFSA issues new guidance on the requirements for submission of applications for novel food and traditional foods from the third countries.

 November

-The new novel food regulation introduces a centralised assessment and authorisation procedure.
+The new novel food regulation is adopted, introducing a centralised assessment and authorisation procedure for novel foods.

 EFSA addresses growing interest in the potential use of farmed insects farmed insects in food and feed with a risk profile a description of a food safety issue that includes the associated hazard(s), the likelihood of health risks for a given population, and the possible risk mitigation options that are relevant for risk management decisions that identifies their potential biological, chemical, allergenicity The ability to trigger an abnormal immune response that leads to an allergic reaction in a person and environmental hazards.

-EFSA publishes its first scientific opinion of a novel food application – the use of enova oil.
+EFSA publishes its first assessment of a novel food application – the use of enova oil.

 EFSA's role